 Oakland Zoo: Child, not grizzly bears, cracked glass window

 OAKLAND, Calif.
-(AP) — A child visitor, not the grizzly bears, cracked a glass viewing window at the Oakland Zoo’s bear exhibit and officials say there’s no need to fear the bears will get out, despite the glass appearance.
+(AP) — A child, not the grizzly bears, cracked a glass viewing window at the Oakland Zoo’s bear exhibit, and officials say there’s no need to fear the bears will get out.

 Oakland Zoo spokeswoman Erin Harrison said in a statement Tuesday that a child hit a rock against the glass several times, “shattering the laminate layer.”

-She says the bulletproof-strength glass at the enclosure where four grizzly bears live is made of six separate panes, each one-inch (2.5 centimeters) thick.
+She says the bulletproof-strength glass at the enclosure where four grizzly bears live is made of six separate panes, each an inch (2.5 centimeters) thick.

-She says another zoo visitor reported the child to staff, but they were unable to locate the child’s family.
+She says another zoo visitor reported the child to staff, but they couldn’t find the family.

-Harrison say a replacement glass plane will cost $67,000 and require specialty equipment to install next month.
+Harrison says a replacement glass pane will cost $67,000 and require specialty equipment to install next month.